horans2/hello-world/README.md

 # hello-world
 This is my short description.
-This is a small change that I am entering for testing puroses.
+This is a small change that I am entering for testing purposes.